PHoogestraat/sql_challenge_PH2020/README.md

 ***Homework assignment  Employee Database exercise***

 <b><h2> Overview </h2></b>
-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+Design tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.

-GOALS:

-margin: 5px;Data Engineering

-<tab>Data Analysis

 ## Contents